bit-collider/psYT/README.md

 * `<Video Title>`: The title of the video.
 * `<Extension>`: `mp4` for video downloads and `mp3` for audio downloads.

-## Error Handling

-The scripts include basic error handling and will display a usage message and exit if:

-* No arguments are provided when the script is run.
-* A mandatory argument, such as the YouTube URL, is missing.

 ## Important Notes